A Framework for Conditional Statement Technical Debt Identification and Description: Evaluation

+For processing the comments, we ignore numbers, non-English text, and special characters.
+A start-of-sentence token, \texttt{<sos>}, is added to the beginning of every comment, and an end-of-sentence token, \texttt{<eos>}, is added to the end of every comment.
+As can be seen in Figure \ref{gen_struct}, we need the start-of-sentence token to signal to the deep learning model to generate the actual first word in the comment, and we need the end-of-sentence token as a signal for the model to stop the comment generation process.

-To ensure that there is no bias towards a subset of the dataset, and to avoid data leakage to the training set \cite{kaufman2012leakage}, we enforce a strict rule on the observations of the dataset by removing all duplicate instances in the dataset so that every observation in the dataset is unique.
-Additionally, we apply a data randomisation procedure using the Mersenne Twister pseudorandom number generator \cite{matsumoto1998mersenne} to avoid observation order biases that potentially occurred during the time of data collection.
+To ensure that there is no bias towards a subset of the dataset, and to avoid data leakage to the training set \cite{kaufman2012leakage}, we enforce a strict rule that removes all duplicate instances in the dataset so that every data point in the dataset is unique.
+Additionally, we apply a data randomisation procedure using the Mersenne Twister pseudorandom number generator \cite{matsumoto1998mersenne} to avoid order biases that may or may not have occurred during the time of data collection.

-After performing the pre-processing steps, the number of \ac{satd} observations shrinks from 5,313 to 3,022.
-For the \ac{satd} Source Code Identification experiment (Section \ref{eval-code-id}), we used the same number of non-\ac{satd} as \ac{satd} observations.
-We used both \ac{satd} and non-\ac{satd} observations in order to teach the Detector to distinguish between \ac{satd} and non-\ac{satd} code-comment pairs.
-We took advantage of the rest of the non-\ac{satd} observations that were not used to train the Detector used then in the \emph{pre-training} experiment \ref{pre-train}.
-The dataset has 27,359 unique code tokens and 9,999 unique comment words.
+After performing the pre-processing steps, the number of \ac{satd} code-comment pairs shrinks from 5,313 to 3,022.
+Previous studies (e.g. \cite{potdar2014exploratory,zampetti2017recommending,huang2018identifying}) suggest that the percentage of SATD code in software projects ranges around 0.5-31\%.
+For the SATD Identification experiment, we have followed \cite{potdar2014exploratory} where they prove that the average percentage of SATD in software projects is 10.4\%.
+Therefore, we applied \emph{down-sampling} to the non-SATD class so that the ratio of SATD to non-SATD pairs in our dataset is around 1.4:8.6.
+We use both \ac{satd} and non-\ac{satd} pairs in order to teach the intelligent detectors to distinguish between the characteristics of \ac{satd} and non-\ac{satd} pairs.
+We use the rest of the non-\ac{satd} pairs (that were not used to train the detectors) in the \emph{pre-training} experiment (Section \ref{pre-train}).
+The dataset has 105,671 unique input tokens and 9,058 unique comment words.